park-holidays-uk/legal/privacy-policy.md

 For any enquiries relating to Park Leisure Group Ltd, please contact

-Data Protection Officer Park Holidays UK Ltd Glovers House Bexhill-On-Sea TN39 5ES United Kingdom Email: [dpo@parkholidays.com](mailto:dpo@parkholidays.com)
+Data Protection Officer Park Holidays UK Ltd Glovers House Bexhill-On-Sea TN39 5ES United Kingdom, Email: [dpo@parkholidays.com](mailto:dpo@parkholidays.com)

 A data subject may, at any time, contact our Data Protection Officer directly via email with questions concerning the protection of their data.